Group fairness in dynamic refugee assignment: Algorithm with Distribution-Independent Vanishing Regret

-\paragraph{Global regret.} A vital quantity in the analysis of \textsc{CBP} is the first time a location runs out of free capacity.
+\paragraph{Global regret.} A vital quantity in the analysis of \textsc{CBP} is the first time a location runs out of capacity.
 In a slight abuse of notation, we denote this quantity by $\Temp$ as it plays the same role as in the analysis of \textsc{ABP}.
 The key difference in lower bounding $\Temp$ for \textsc{CBP} arises from the greedy selections before $\Temp$.
 Because the number of greedy steps is small, we can bound $\Temp$ similarly to Lemma~\ref{lem:bpc-temp} for~\textsc{ABP}.
-Denoting $\Delta^{\CONS}= \hat{s}_{\min}^{-1}\left(\frac{11\sqrt{GT}\ln(1/\beta)}{\varepsilon}+\frac{32G\ln(1/\beta)}{\varepsilon^2}\right)$, we show:

-\begin{lemma} With probability at least $1 - (2T+1)(M+G)\beta^4$, we have $\Temp \geq T - \dcbp.$ \end{lemma} \begin{proof}[Proof sketch] We introduce a fictitious system in which each location has unlimited free-to-use capacity.
-In this fictitious system, the clause in line~\ref{algoline:prio-free} is always triggered, so \textsc{CBP} assigns every case to $J^{\CONS}(t)$.
+For any confidence bounds $\bolds{\gamma}$, define to capture the extra greedy steps that are necessary because of $\bolds{\gamma}$.
+Denoting \begin{lemma} With probability at least $1 - (2T+1)(M+G)\beta^4$, we have $\Temp \geq T - \dcbp.$ \end{lemma} \begin{proof}[Proof sketch] We introduce a fictitious system in which each location has unlimited capacity.
+In this fictitious system, the clause in line~\ref{algoline:cons-no-capacity} is never triggered, so \textsc{CBP} assigns every case to $J^{\CONS}(t)$.
 In the real system, for every $t\leq\Temp$, $\textsc{CBP}$, also assigns to $J^{\alg}(t)=J^{\CONS}(t)$; hence~\textsc{CBP} makes the same assignments in the fictitious and the real system when~$t\leq\Temp$.